Theomat/ProgSynth/README.md

 <!-- tocstop -->

-## More About ProgSynth
+## More About DeepSynth2

-At a granular level, ProgSynth is a library that consists of the following components:
+At a granular level, DeepSynth2 is a library that consists of the following components:

 | Component | Description |
 | ---- | --- |